alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Up-Down](https://github.com/gjiazhe/Up-Down) - A menu bar widget for OS X that monitors upload and download speeds. `macOS`
 * [WWDC](https://github.com/insidegui/WWDC) - WWDC app for OS X. `macOS`
 * [xcode-dev-cleaner](https://github.com/vashpan/xcode-dev-cleaner) - If you want to reclaim tens of gigabytes of your storage used for various Xcode caches - this tool is for you! `macOS`
+* [XcodesApp](https://github.com/RobotsAndPencils/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode. `macOS` `SwiftUI`
 * [xi-mac](https://github.com/xi-editor/xi-mac) - The xi-editor mac frontend.

 ## Architecture